rctay/vscode-karma-problem-matcher/README.md

 ## Usage

-After installing this extension, in your `tasks.json`, specify `"$karma"` for the `"problemMatcher"` field.
+After installing this extension, in the `"problemMatcher"` field in `tasks.json`, specify `"$karma-jasmine2"` if you are using Jasmine 2, or `"$karma-jasmine3"` if you are using Jasmine 3.
 For example:

 ```json
 {